 “The next step in building a healthy meal is to add some veggies—the more, the better," says Rizzo.
 Regardless of eating plan, vegetables should make up at least half of your plate.
 So once you have your protein nailed down, think about vegetables you love that can complement it.

-“Pick veggies that are in season, like beets, Brussels sprouts, and cauliflower in the winter, and mix-and-match colors,” says Rizzo.
-Rule of thumb: the more colors you have in one dish, the more nutrients you are eating.
+"Pick veggies that are in season, like beets, Brussels sprouts, and cauliflower in the winter, and mix-and-match colors,” says Rizzo.
+In general, the more colors you have in one dish, the more nutrients you are eating.

 Looking for some ideas?
 Chop up a batch of your favorite vegetables to have ready to cook in minutes on a weeknight.
 Or you can save pre-cooked veggies (roasting or air-frying a tray of vegetables is one of the easiest ways to do it) to re-heat when you need them.
 A big green salad base or bowl of cooked cauliflower rice is easy to divvy up throughout the week, too.